Best Purple Strains of Weed

-The color purple is the most dynamic wavelength in the rainbow and is often associated with power, creativity, mystery, and magic.
-Purple strains boast a supernatural vibe of psychedelic colors that are pleasing to the eye.
+The color purple is the most dynamic in the rainbow and is often associated with power, creativity, mystery, and magic.
+Purple strains boast a supernatural vibe of psychedelic hues that are pleasing to the eye.

 Crops cultivated from purple marijuana strain seeds are typically indica dominant.
-The effects associated with these cultivars tend to be relaxed and sedative.
-Growing programs have allowed sativa genetics to join the purple craze in the cannabis world.
+The effects associated with these cultivars tend to be relaxing and sedating.
+Modern growing techniques have allowed sativa genetics to join the purple craze in the cannabis world.

 The pigmentation of purple weed strains doesn’t affect their cannabinoid quantity or flavor profile.
 Anthocyanins are predominantly responsible for the violet color in cannabis, and genetics contribute to their effects and flavors.

-Despite this, we still want to know why some cannabis crops are purple, some purple weed strains names, and where we get their seeds from.
+Keep reading to learn why some cannabis crops are purple, purple weed strain names, and where to buy these weed seeds.

 Why some weed is purple